 A patient’s age shouldn’t determine the standard of treatment and care they receive.
-Sadly we continue to see evidence that older adults experience significant health inequalities and a poorer quality care compared to the wider population.
+Sadly we continue to see evidence that older adults experience significant health inequalities and a poorer quality of care compared to the wider population.

 Practical steps to include older adults in their care

 Find out what is important to your patients